 Equal Training Opportunities

-For the past five years, our MA Programme ‘Manuscript Cultures’, hosted by the Asia Africa Institute in the Faculty of Humanities, has welcomed students from over 20 different countries, including Brazil, Bulgaria, China, Colombia, Ethiopia, Eritrea, Greece, Hong Kong, India, Iran, Italy, Kenya, Malaysia, Mexico, Morocco, Poland, Romania, Russia, Spain, Sri Lanka, Thailand, Turkey, the UK, the US, as well as Germany.
+For the past six years, our MA Programme ‘Manuscript Cultures’, hosted by the Asia Africa Institute in the Faculty of Humanities, has welcomed students from over 20 different countries, including Brazil, Bulgaria, China, Colombia, Ethiopia, Eritrea, Greece, Hong Kong, India, Iran, Italy, Kenya, Malaysia, Mexico, Morocco, Poland, Romania, Russia, Spain, Sri Lanka, Thailand, Turkey, the UK, the US, as well as Germany.
 Our MA Fellowship Programme enables us to offer admission also to economically disadvantaged students – often the first in their families to attend university.

 The PhD Programme at our Cluster has also attracted students from all over the world.
 Our current students come from Belarus, China, Ethiopia, Georgia, Germany, Greece, India, Indonesia, Italy, Mali, Peru, Romania, Russia, Singapore, Switzerland, the US, and Vietnam.
 Many of these young researchers study written artefacts located in or stemming from their countries of origin, and some return to these countries to take up positions in universities, research centres, libraries, and archives.
 Some of these scholars have recently set up an alumni network and we plan to welcome them back at career development events for current graduate students and postdocs.